taw00/dashcore-rpm/documentation/howto.secure-your-dash-masternode.md

 ## Fail2Ban

 Fail2ban analyzes log files for folks trying to do bad things on your system.
-It doesn't have a lot of breadth of functionality, but it can be effective, especially against folks poking SSH.
+It doesn't have a lot of breadth of functionality, but it can be very effective, especially against folks poking SSH.

 #### Install `fail2ban`...
 ```